-The investment strategy of the Scheme is to implement the Forest Management Plan on the Land to maximise the value of the Treecrop for eventual harvest and distribute the proceeds to investors.
+The investment strategy of the Scheme is to implement the Forest Management Plan on the Land to maximise the value of the Trees for eventual harvest and distribute the proceeds to investors.

-Given the nature of the Scheme's primary asset (Land and Treecrop on the Land) and its unlisted ownership structure, the Scheme has a long-term investment horizon.
-The primary objectives of the Scheme are to:
+Given the nature of the Scheme's primary asset (Land and Trees) and its unlisted ownership structure, the Scheme has a long-term investment horizon.
+The primary objectives of the Scheme is to:

-• Preserve and increase the value of the Treecrop by successfully undertaking the Forest Management Plan, and ensuring that the Forest Management Plan is completed to a high standard, attending to necessary forest development and maintenance to infrastructure such as roads.
+• Preserve and increase the value of the Trees by successfully undertaking the Forest Management Plan, and ensuring that the Forest Management Plan is completed to a high standard, attending to necessary forest development and maintenance to infrastructure such as roads.

-The nature of the Scheme's investment is that the key determinants of performance only crystallise on the conversion of the Treecrop via the harvest of the Treecrop.
+The nature of the Scheme's investment is that the key determinants of performance only crystallise on the conversion of the Trees via the harvest of the Trees.

-During the term of the Scheme, an indication of the performance of the Scheme is provided in the Annual Report by reporting of -
+During the term of the Scheme, an indication of the performance of the Scheme is provided in the Annual Report by reporting of $\-$